-(1) The parking lever and pin
+(1) Disassembly of the parking lever and pin

-- 1 Remove the spring pin using the pryer. - 2 Remove the parking pin and the O-ring from the housing using the rubber mallet and driver. - Take tare to do not damage for the O-ring of the parking pin. - 3 Remove the parking lever from the housing.
+- 1 Remove the spring pin using the pryer. - 2 Remove the parking pin and the O-ring from the housing using the rubber mallet and driver. - Take tare to do not damage for the O-ring of the parking pin.